jdillard/personal-site/source/_trips/2016-09-25-trip-report-devils-dome-loop.md

 for longer than our itinerary stated.
 After chatting for a little while, we ended up going to a burger joint in town they recommended and camped at Long Fur Campground near the trailhead for the night.
-We were able to get in some excellent stargazing in now that we were more East of the mountain and the skys had cleared up.
+We were able to get in some excellent stargazing in now that we were more East of the mountain and the skies had cleared up.

 ## Summary